ortus-boxlang/boxlang-docs/language/operators.md

 {% hint style="info" %}
-You will see that Boxlang does not have native [bitwise](https://en.wikipedia.org/wiki/Bitwise\_operation) operators, but it does implement bitwise operations via functions since functions can also be operators in Boxlang: `bitAnd, bitMaskClear, bitMaskRead, bitMaskSet, bitNot, bitOr, bitSHLN, bitSHRN, bitXOR` .
+You will see that BoxLang does not have native [bitwise](https://en.wikipedia.org/wiki/Bitwise\_operation) operators, but it does implement bitwise operations via functions since functions can also be operators in BoxLang: `bitAnd, bitMaskClear, bitMaskRead, bitMaskSet, bitNot, bitOr, bitSHLN, bitSHRN, bitXOR` .
 You can find much more information here: [https://cfdocs.org/math%2Dfunctions](https://cfdocs.org/math-functions)
 {% endhint %}

 {% hint style="success" %}